 Scientific Name: Loxodonta africana

-Sunset reflected on water is inspirational and to combine this with my passion for elephants, made this scene a joy and a challenge to portray.
+Sunset reflected on water is inspirational, and combining this with my passion for elephants made this scene a joy and a challenge to portray.

-The inspiration for my oil painting came after seeing a photograph by Andrew Watts, taken whilst on holiday in the South Luangwa National Park, Zambia.
+My oil painting was inspired after seeing a photograph by Andrew Watts, taken while he was on holiday in the South Luangwa National Park, Zambia.
 Andrew stood on the banks of the Luangwa River waiting for the sun to set when the elephants suddenly and silently appeared.

 Apparently, the elephants leave the park at night to forage and then return in the morning, crossing the river in the same place.
-Elephants often follow a regular pattern; the herd using the same route as their ancestors to reach familiar feeding grounds.
-In many places the passage of generations of elephants has carved well-worn trails, worn smooth by the tread of innumerable padded feet.
+Elephants often follow a regular pattern; the herd uses the same route as their ancestors to reach familiar feeding grounds.
+In many places, the passage of generations of elephants has carved well-worn trails, worn smooth by the tread of innumerable padded feet.

-A magical sight, and thank you to Andrew for use of his photo as reference.
+A magical sight, and thank you to Andrew for the use of his photo as a reference.